 Contending with biker’s arm on your own is extremely stressful.
 You are likely struggling to pick up everyday objects, having difficulties keeping up with tasks at work, and are in a great deal of pain.
 Add on top of the stress of filing an insurance claim and negotiating with the insurance company can make matters a whole lot worse.
 But there is help available.

-If you choose to work with the New York motorcycle accident attorneys at Wingate, Russotti, Shapiro, Moses & Halperin, LLP, our team of experts can shoulder the legal burdens for you.
+If you choose to work with the New York motorcycle accident attorneys at Wingate, Russotti, Shapiro, Moses & Halperin, LLP, our team can shoulder the legal burdens for you.
 We will focus on dealing with the at-fault insurance company, collecting evidence, and reviewing the accident report to ensure you receive the maximum available compensation.
 In turn, you only have to focus on healing from biker’s arm and getting back to full health.
 To learn how we can help you in a free consultation, call us at (212) 986-7353.